Skip to main content

 PSY 6390

-Select six credits from the following methods/stats or program/concentration electives: 6
+Select six credits from methods/stats electives or the following program/concentration electives: 6

 PSY 5990